IchBinLeoon/anisearch-discord-bot/README.md

 # 🤝 Contribute
 You have an idea or found a bug?
-Create [a new issue](https://github.com/IchBinLeoon/anisearch-discord-bot/issues) with detailed explanation.
+Open [a new issue](https://github.com/IchBinLeoon/anisearch-discord-bot/issues) with detailed explanation.

+You want to write code and add new things or fix a bug?
+First, please open [a new issue](https://github.com/IchBinLeoon/anisearch-discord-bot/issues) so we can discuss the changes you want to make.
+After that, it's just fork, clone to your computer, and when you're done, open a pull request!
+Most of the code should be commented, and once you're in, you should understand how everything works.
+For info, the bot still contains a lot of code from a very early version that can be rewritten.

 # 🚀 Running AniSearch
+**Self-hosting isn't fully supported and I don't recommend you to self-host the bot unless you want to contribute to the code.**
-Self-hosting isn't fully supported.
-I would prefer if you don't run an instance of my bot and recommend everyone to use the official instance instead, which you can add it to your Discord server [here](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=124992&scope=bot)!
+That's why I would prefer if you don't run an instance of my bot and recommend everyone to use the official instance instead, which you can add it to your Discord server [here](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=124992&scope=bot)!

 Nevertheless, the installation steps are as follows: